grepString/SuperSprayPaintMod/README.md

      }
      ```
 4. Launch the game and load into a map
-5. Press F5 in-game to spawn the paint cans
+5. Press F5, F6, or F7 to spawn a tool of your choice

 ## Multiplayer